 What can I feed my 6-month baby?

 Your baby’s first solid food needs to be soft.
 They are just learning to chew.
 Anything you feed them should be soft and easy to swallow, like porridge or a mash.
-Always start with a single food, so that you can understand whether your baby likes it or if he is allergic to a particular food.
+Always start with a single food, so you can understand whether your baby likes it or is allergic to it.
 Choose a single fruit, like a banana, and mash it to a creamy consistency without any lumps before feeding your little one.
 Apple, mango, chikoo, pear, plum, pumpkin, or peach puree are some other options.
 You can also go ahead with an unsweetened porridge made with rice, corn, or oats.
-Cooked and mashed lentils also help provide essential nutrients like proteins and minerals to your baby.
+Cooked and mashed lentils also help provide your baby with essential nutrients like proteins and minerals.
 Remember not to add sugar/ artificial sweeteners or salt to your baby’s solid food.
 If you are a non-vegetarian, you can start feeding your baby little quantities of pureed and stewed meat, fish, and poultry.
 Ensure that it is well-cooked and has no bones.
 You should avoid processed meat like sausages as it is high in salt and low in nutrition.
 Homemade, nutritious, and soft is all you need to remember!

 Since your baby is being introduced to solid food for the first time, they may refuse it sometimes.
 Also, at this age, they might only be able to eat a few spoonfuls of solid food at a time.
 Be patient, and do not try to force-feed them.
 Introduce a single food item and wait for three days before feeding the same to your baby again—allergic reactions may take this long to show up in your little one.
 If you notice any rashes, irritation, or discomfort, consult your pediatrician immediately.